This very rare antique Russian archaeological revival jeweled gold bangle bracelet was made by Faberge in St. Petersburg in the 1880s.

 The bracelet is marked with 56 zolotnik Imperial gold standard (14K), St. Petersburg assay mark, and workmasters initials of August Holmstrom.

-The central 8 mm natural pearl is surrounded by 9 antique cushion cut diamonds (approximately 3.50 ct total weight) forming a cluster.
+The bracelet is centered with an 8 mm natural pearl surrounded by 9 antique cushion cut diamonds (approximately 3.50 ct total weight).

-The gold bracelet has a matte finish and ancient Greek-style delicate applied wirework with granulation.
-Inner diameter 2 1/2 in.
-(6,4 cm)
+The gold surface has a matte finish and applied with ancient Greek-style delicate wirework and granulation.

 Diameter of the pearl and diamond cluster is 14 mm (9/16 in.)

 Width of the gold band is 6 mm (2/8 in.)

 Weight 21 grams.